Japan Median Tectonic Line: Shikoku

 After crossing the Hōyo Strait from Kyushu to Shikoku, the MTL passes north of the Sadamisaki Peninsula to land at Iyo on the west coast of Ehime Prefecture.
 It continues eastward past the city of Saijō and along the foothills of the Ishizuchi Range.
 From Miyoshi in Tokushima Prefecture it passes along the northern side of the Yoshino River until it arrives at the city of Tokushima on the east coast of the island.
 There are active shear zones to the north of the MTL: north of Iyo and, in eastern Shikoku, along the southern foothills of the Sanuki Mountains, at the northern border of Tokushima Prefecture.

-Museum
+Sight seeing

-There is a museum dedicated to the tectonic line in Oshika-mura, Nagano Pref.
+The Japan Median Tectonic Line is visible in forms of several outcrops and fault saddles in Ina city, Ōshika village, and Iida city in southern Nagano Prefecture.
+The historic Akiha Kodo pilgrimage route (Japan National Route 152) between Suwa-taisha shrine in central Nagano Prefecture and the Akihasan shrine in Shizuoka Prefecture follows the Japan Median Tectonic Line.
+The Japan Median Tectonic Line Museum in Ōshika is dedicated to the history of and research on the tectonic line.